Shake, Scrape and Strike

 Phil-A-Rhythm demonstrates the basic and exotic qualities of instruments in the percussion family, along with their origins and unique sounds, while exploring a wide range of new rhythms and melodic forms.
 Geared to students of all ages, the program includes a demonstration of the difference between a tuned and un-tuned percussion instrument, the history of the steel drums, and a lesson on jazz and syncopation.
 Students are invited on stage to play the instruments and are encouraged to sing along to well-known songs such as Under the Sea and The Lion Sleeps Tonight.
 The program can be tailored to middle and high school audiences as well, with more of a focus on the marching drums and drum set.

-Best for: ELC • PreK-12 • Special Needs • After-School/Community
+Best for: ELC • PreK-12 • Students with Disabilities • After-School/Community

 Featuring: Phil-A-Rhythm